bethanyalicehall/ms3-recipe/README.md

 #### The structure can be broken down into:
 Users who do not have an account/ are not logged in
-- Home page -
+- Home page - Information about purpose of the site, links to login and register, the three latest reviews
-- Login page -
+- Login page - Form to login with username and password
-- Create an account page -
+- Create an account page - Form to register with username and password

 Users who are logged in
-- Home page -
+- Home page - A link to add a review, a link to browse all reviews, and the three latest reviews
-- Reviews page -
+- Reviews page - All reviews by all users, a search bar, and a link to create a new reviews
-- Cuisines page -
+- Cuisines page - Displays cards with links to all cuisines, including an image.
-    - British cuisine page -
+    - British cuisine page - Lists all reviews for British restaurants
-    - Chinese cuisine page -
+    - Chinese cuisine page - Lists all reviews for Chineses restaurants
-    - French cuisine page -
+    - French cuisine page - Lists all reviews for French restaurants
-    - Greek cuisine page -
+    - Greek cuisine page - Lists all reviews for Greek restaurants
-    - Indian cuisine page -
+    - Indian cuisine page - Lists all reviews for Indian restaurants
-    - Italian cuisine page -
+    - Italian cuisine page - Lists all reviews for Italian restaurants
-    - Mexican cuisine page -
+    - Mexican cuisine page - Lists all reviews for Mexican restaurants
-    - Spanish cuisine page -
+    - Spanish cuisine page - Lists all reviews for Spanish restaurants
-    - Other world cuisines page -
+    - Other world cuisines page - Lists all reviews for restaurants of any other cuisines.
-- My reviews page -
+- My reviews page - Lists all reviews made by the user currently logged in
-- Add review page -
+- Add review page - Form to input all information to create a new review.

 ---